 » Publishing a New Module

-<NAMESPACE>/<REPO NAME> strings to locate repositories.
-(For most providers the namespace is an organization name, but Bitbucket Server uses project keys, like
+<NAMESPACE>/<REPO NAME>strings to locate repositories.
+The namespace is an organization name for most providers, but Bitbucket Server (not Bitbucket Cloud) uses project keys, like

-Terraform Cloud will display a loading page while it imports the module versions from version control, and will then take you to the new module's details page.
-On the details page you can view available versions, read documentation, and copy a usage example.
+Terraform Cloud displays a loading page while it imports the module versions and then takes you to the new module's details page.
+On the details page, you can view available versions, read documentation, and copy a usage example.

 » Releasing New Versions of a Module

-To release a new version of a module, push a new version tag to its VCS repository.
+To release a new version of a module, push a new release tag to its VCS repository.
 The registry will automatically import the new version.

 » Deleting Versions and Modules